KelvinC181/Pokedeckz-re/README.md

 - __Models__

   - The two main models for the current version of the application is the Card model and the Deck model.
-  - There is a model for comments which is in development

 <img src="documentation/readme/" alt="navbar desktop view" width=100%>